NinaMercedes/Nanopore-LSHTM-Omics/README.md

 mkdir kraken
 rcf -n ./taxdump/ -k Ecoli_Japan_1.koutput.txt -o kraken/Ecoli_Japan_1_kraken.html
 ```
 What can you determine from the Kraken2 outputs?
 Is the data clean?
-There are a few other genera included in the output- do you think they are contaminants (or not)?
+There are a few other genera included in the output — do you think they might be contaminants?

 Just in case we will filter our fastq files to remove any contaminants.
 We won't be too stringent with the filtering- we will use the taxa id from NCBI for Enterobacteriaceae (543).
 To do this we will use **KrakenTools**: